 This course will provide the concepts necessary to facilitate transition of the LVN to the changing role of the Registered Nurse.
 Emphasis will be on nursing process, role transitioning, evidence based practice and legal/ethical issues.
-Prerequisite: Active California Licensed Vocational Nurse and formal admission to Mendocino College LVN to RN Program.
+Prerequisite: Active California Licensed Vocational Nurse from a program with an OB and pediatric component and formal admission to Mendocino College LVN to RN Program